rubenwardy/minetest_modding_book/_en/basics/lua.md

 ## Code Editors

 A code editor with code highlighting is sufficient for writing scripts in Lua.
-Code highlighting gives different colours to different words and characters depending on what they mean.
-This allows you to spot mistakes.
+Code highlighting uses different colours for words and characters depending on what they represent.
+This allows you to easily notice mistakes and inconsistencies.

+For example:

 ```lua
 function ctf.post(team,msg)